johnshields/smoke-break/README.md

 # Smoke Break 🛰️

-A stylised survival game where **Kanta Fujimoto**, a stranded space traveller, struggles to escape the alien planet **Inari**.
+A stylised survival game inspired by the true story of Toyohiro Akiyama.
+Set in the 1990s, you play as Kanta Fujimoto, a stranded space traveller fighting to escape the alien planet Inari after a crash.
-Built in **Unity**, it features atmospheric exploration, scavenging, light combat, dynamic controls, enemy AI, progression systems, and a cloud save system.
+Armed with a makeshift axe, a battered pistol, a boost pack, and sheer stubbornness, Kanta must navigate a hostile world, scavenge vital parts, and endure the strange encounters that follow.

 ****Currently in development with a prototype in place.***